 - OpenWorld Relief is on the ground in Abaco, providing aid with rebuilding, particularly in Marsh Harbour.
 Learn more about their activities in Abaco on their Facebook page.

 - Rotary District 7020 (Caribbean and Bahamas) is assisting with the hurricane relief effort by providing relief supplies, assisting evacuees, coordinating housing and more.
 Click HERE to learn more and to donate.
 For more information, email email@example.com

-- World Central Kitchen, an organization that delivers food to people in disaster zones, have served more than one million meals to date in Abaco and Grand Bahama.
+- World Central Kitchen, an organization that delivers food to people in disaster zones, have served millions of meals to date in Abaco and Grand Bahama.
 To help them continue to feed Bahamians in need, please consider donating to their cause.

 - The Green Turtle Cay Foundation has launched a GoFundMe page to raise funds that will be distributed to affected Bahamians on Green Turtle Cay.
 The Foundation is a 501c3 charity, so U.S. donations are tax deductible.)

 - The Green Turtle Cay Foundation has also established several collection locations in southern Florida to which relief supplies for Green Turtle Cay may be delivered.
 Items should be clearly labelled showing Green Turtle Cay as the final destination, and may be delivered or shipped to:

 - ISLAND TYME HANGER, LANTANA AIRPORT – 2633 Lantana Road, Lantana, Florida 33462 (Hangar 214)